-This Proxy Statement is furnished in connection with the solicitation by our Board of Directors of proxies to be used at the Annual Meeting of Shareholders to be held in our South Office Complex Theater, 605 West Crystal Lake Road, Forest City, Iowa on December 16, 2014, at 4:00 p.m., Central Standard Time, and at any and all adjournments thereof (the "Annual Meeting" or the "Meeting").
+This Proxy Statement is furnished in connection with the solicitation by our Board of Directors of proxies to be used at the Annual Meeting of Shareholders to be held in our South Office Complex Theater, 605 West Crystal Lake Road, Forest City, Iowa on December 15, 2015, at 4:00 p.m., Central Standard Time, and at any and all adjournments thereof (the "Annual Meeting" or the "Meeting").

 In accordance with rules and regulations adopted by the SEC, instead of mailing a printed copy of our proxy materials to each shareholder of record, we are now furnishing proxy materials to our shareholders on the Internet.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials, unless you specifically request a printed copy.
 Instead, the Notice of Internet Availability of Proxy Materials will instruct you as to how you may access and review all of the important information contained in the proxy materials.
-The Notice of Internet Availability of Proxy Materials also instructs you as to how you may submit your proxy on the Internet.
-If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.
+The Notice of Internet Availability of Proxy Materials by mail also instructs you as to how you may submit your proxy on the Internet.
+If you received a Notice of Internet Availability of Proxy Materials also instructs you as to how you may submit your proxy on the Internet.
+If you received a Notice of Internet Availability of Proxy Materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials, you should follow the instructions for requesting such materials.

-It is anticipated that the Notice of Internet Availability of Proxy Materials will be mailed to shareholders on or about October 28, 2014.
+It is anticipated that the Notice of Internet Availability of Proxy Materials will be mailed to shareholders on or about October 27, 2015.

-Only holders of Common Stock of record at the close of business on October 14, 2014 will be entitled to Notice of Internet Availability of Proxy Materials and to vote at the Annual Meeting.
-At such date, we had outstanding 27,178,574 shares of Common Stock, par value \$.50 per share ("Common Stock") that were eligible to vote.
+Only holders of Common Stock of record at the close of business on October 13, 2015 will be entitled to Notice of Internet Availability of Proxy Materials and to vote at the Annual Meeting.
+At such date, we had outstanding 27,312,576 shares of Common Stock, par value \$.50 per share ("Common Stock") that were eligible to vote.
 Each share of Common Stock entitles the holder to one vote upon each matter to be voted upon at the meeting.
 A majority of the outstanding shares of Common Stock represented in person or by proxy will constitute a quorum for the Annual Meeting.

-If you have returned your properly signed proxy or attend the Meeting in person, your Common Stock will be counted for the purpose of determining whether there is a guorum.
+If you have returned your properly signed proxy or attend the Meeting in person, your Common Stock will be counted for the purpose of determining whether there is a quorum.